pycon-mentored-sprints/community-handbook/docs/organisers/02-people.md

 - Include folks with experience running sprints or community events.
 (Not everyone has to have prior experience but make sure to at least have a mixture of experienced and new organisers.)
 - Have a diverse set of organisers or advisers.
-- If you are running an event online make sure to have organisers at the timezones/regions you are targeting.
-They will be the best allies to get the word out to the local communities and perhaps you do not want to run a 24hrs sprint on your own.
+- If you are running an event online make sure to have organisers at the time zones/regions you are targeting.
+They will be the best allies to get the word out to the local communities, and perhaps you do not want to run a 24hrs sprint on your own.
-- Keep track of the meetings, record meetings if possible (especially when working across timezones, trust me it is tough to set meeting times when you have folks in JST, BST, CST and PDT timezones).
+- Keep track of the meetings, record meetings if possible (especially when working across timezones, trust me it is tough to set meeting times when you have folks in JST, BST, CST and PDT time zones).

 !!! tip
     Be clear with your volunteer and organising teams about the roles and their responsibilities.
 Be mindful and explicit about time expectations, especially if you are all volunteers.